 I can still remember the hollow ringing that filled my ears as a large fist hit the dense wooden door.
 My body tensed as my older cousin yelled with a searing voice.
 I woke my brother and we ran to the car.
 As we raced down the street weaving in and out of traffic, a feeling of dread became a consuming pit in the depths of my stomach.
 We pulled in front of the automatic sliding doors and rushed to the elevators.

-Immediately, as the elevator doors opened, we bounded down the hall trying to find her room.
+Immediately, as the elevator doors opened, we bound down the hall trying to find her room.
 As I opened the door all I could see was a mass of people huddled around a husk.
 No words had to be said.
 The people I loved most in this world silently formed a line and left the room.

 We were too late.